mikeabood/Howl-Artist_Reviews/README.md

-As a developer, I want to be able to allow a user to successfully create an account As a developer, I want to be able to be able to see which user posted what content As a developer, I want to be able to
+As a developer, I want to be able to allow a user to successfully create an account As a developer, I want to be able to be able to see which user posted what content As a developer, I want to be able to post their experiences of a concert

-goal
-tech
+The goal is to allow users to view other peoples experiences at live shows.

+Technologies used are:

+Sinatra
+Ruby
+Javascript
+HTML
+CSS